 Valeria Pesce │ Ambassador, GODAN, and Information Management Specialist, FAO, Italy

-Valeria Pesce is an ambassador for the Global Open Data for Agriculture and Nutrition initiative (GODAN) and works as Information Management Specialist at the Food and Agriculture Organization of the United Nations (FAO).
+Valeria Pesce is an Ambassador for the Global Open Data for Agriculture and Nutrition initiative (GODAN) and works as Information Management Specialist at the Food and Agriculture Organization of the United Nations (FAO), Italy.
 Previously, she was project manager and convener at the Secretariat of the Global Forum on Agricultural Research and Innovation (GFAR), where she coordinated work packages and activities in international projects aiming at improving agricultural data standardization and facilitated the creation of a global collective action on empowering farmers through more equitable data flows.

 Stig Tanzmann | Policy Advisor for Agriculture, Brot für die Welt, Germany

-Stig Tanzmann has been working as policy advisor for Brot für die Welt (Bread for the World) since 2010.
+Stig Tanzmann has been working as policy advisor for Brot für die Welt (Bread for the World), Germany, since 2010.
 He investigates the effects of different agricultural policies on farmers, especially the impact of agricultural policies implemented by the Global North on the Global South countries.
 Among other important areas of his work are agroecology, bioeconomy, genetic engineering, global impacts of meat production, influence of the private sector and philanthropic foundations on development cooperation and international issues of seed and biodiversity.
 Stig Tanzmann is an agricultural researcher and trained farmer.

 Iren Schulz | Communication Scientist, University of Erfurt and Erfurt University of Applied Sciences, Germany